 Protein structure and alignment analysis

 JOY takes an input alignment (or a single sequence) in a format similar to that of the NBRF/PIR format and produces a number of output files, including the annotated alignment in PostScript, LATEX and HTML.
 JOY requires a series of datafiles containing information about secondary structures, solvent accessibility and hydrogen bonding.
 These are produced automatically from a PDB file

 Site Directed Mutator for predicting stability changes upon mutation

 SAMUL is a web-based database system in which users can browse structural and functional annotations proteins at their residue level.
 The local structural environment (by the scheme of 64 environments) of amino acid residues can be determined by JOY and visualized in the context of three-dimensional structure with Jmol, a molecular viewer.
 For functional annotations, 26 UniProt feature annotations are utilized and the information is transferred onto their corresponding positions in terms of three-dimensional structures if available.

 SAMUL also accommodates amino acid variations and mutations information so that users could browse and interprete them by looking their structural and functional environments at the same time.

-MAHORI.org provides 3D visualization of fragment –residue interaction between the chemicals and multiple protein binding partners in the Protein Data Bank.
-In addition to providing the interaction type and the amount of bonds that the fragment made, it also shows the biochemical pathways affected by the chemical fragment via our chemical searching panels.
+MAHORI is replaced with MANORAA.org.
+It provides 3D visualization of fragment –residue interaction between the chemicals and multiple protein binding partners in the Protein Data Bank.
+In addition to providing the interaction type and the amount of bonds that the fragment made, it also shows the biochemical pathways, SNPs and expression affected by the chemical fragment via our chemical searching panels.
 A chemical fragment that affects different pathways in different organisms can open door for a more robust and insightful analysis for the study of species selectivity, off-target inhibition that causes drug side effect, and multi-target drug design.